Browser does not support script.

 • I am a trained phlebotomist and first aider and have helped the department in taking blood in a study for Vitamin C in athletes.

-• I was Radiation Protection Officer, which gave me a wider perspective of Health and safety practices in working with radioactive substances within a designated laboratory area.
+• I was a Radiation Protection Officer, which gave me a wider perspective of Health and safety practices in working with radioactive substances within a designated laboratory area.
 I also had the opportunity to design a working laboratory to suit.

-• I have provided courses with external guidance on the safe practices of x-ray exposure and Electromagnetic radiation and the hazards associated with these for internal and external programs.
+• I have provided courses with external guidance on the safe practices of X-ray exposure and Electromagnetic radiation and the hazards associated with these for internal and external programs.